 Maple sugar urine disease is a rare and incurable genetic disease that causes urine to smell like maple syrup.
-People with the disease cannot break down the amino acids eucine, isoleucine, and valine.
-Lack of treatment can lead to neurological (brain) damage and death.
+People with the disease can’t break down the amino acids leucine, isoleucine, and valine.
+Lack of treatment can lead to brain damage and death.

 To determine if your urine odor is caused by a medical condition, your doctor will use several tests.
 Some of these are: